"A humanist photographer, with travel embedded in her soul, Celine Jentzsch invites you on an artistic journey around the globe.

 Possessing more than just a sensitive eye, her sense of empathy ensures that each of her encounters with the local population remains a true cultural and artistic exchange."

-"COMBINING" the art of travel and travel in the photographic art
+"UNITE" the art of travel and travel in photographic art

-Trying to introduce myself in a few lines is a non-photographic "exercise"!
+Trying to present Céline Jentzsch's work in a few lines is a real non-photographic "test"!